-How long do illegal drugs stay in a person’s system for?
+How long do illegal drugs stay in your system for?

-The length of time which is required for a drug to leave a person’s system varies considerably.
+The length of time which is required for a drug to leave your body varies considerably.
 The following factors can determine how long a drug will stay in your system:

-- The individual characteristics of the person who has taken the drug; and
+- The individual characteristics of the person taking the drug; and

 - Whether the drug has been mixed with any other substance, such as alcohol.

 Consequently, the government has avoided providing guidance about the typical detection times for the drugs which are covered by this offence.

 Whilst bodily absorption rates differ from person to person, it is possible to suggest rough timelines for how long drugs typically remain detectable in your system.

 Of the illegal drugs covered by the offence, the typical number of days that traces of a drug will remain in your body are as follows: